signature-opensource/CK-DeviceModel/CK.DeviceModel/Command/README.md

 However some scenario require more control.
-A Web API for instance can not wait indefinitely for the Completion to happen: the initial request must be answered (the sooner, the better) typically with a command identifier and a continuation mechanism must be stated (thanks to a polling or back channel).
+A Web API for instance can not wait indefinitely for the Completion to happen: the initial request must be answered (the sooner, the better) typically with a command identifier and a continuation mechanism must be exposed (thanks to polling or back channel).

-One way to handle this (that is always possible) is to wait for the completion during a given delay (by using https://github.com/Invenietis/CK-Core/blob/develop/CK.Core/Extension/TaskExtensions.cs#L29) but it would then be more efficient to use the "Long Running" capability:
+One way to handle this (that is always possible) is to wait for the completion during a given delay (by using [WaitAsync](https://github.com/Invenietis/CK-Core/blob/develop/CK.Core/Extension/TaskExtensions.cs#L29)) but it would then be more efficient to use the "Long Running" capability:

 - Send the command.
 - Await the `LongRunningReason`
   - If the reason is null, await the Completion and returns the result.
   - Otherwise:
-    -  Choose a unique identifier for the command (you may use a [FastUniqueIdGenerator](https://github.com/Invenietis/CK-Core/blob/develop/CK.Core/FastUniqueIdGenerator.cs).
+    -  Choose a unique identifier for the command (you may use a [FastUniqueIdGenerator](https://github.com/Invenietis/CK-Core/blob/develop/CK.Core/FastUniqueIdGenerator.cs)).
-    -  Enlist the Long Running Command (and an expiration time) in a (concurrent) dictionary indexed by its identifier.
+    -  Enlist the Long Running Command (and an expiration time to avoid leaks!) in a (concurrent) dictionary indexed by its identifier.
     -  Expose this dictionary to polling methods and/or initiate a continuation on the Command's completion to trigger a call back to the initiator if it's possible.